 Conservation objectives are benchmarks used to measure progress toward the conservation goal.
 The following conservation objectives have been met or exceeded in Florida, and maintaining these objectives will help to ensure that the conservation goal is sustained.
 Annual nest surveys conducted by FWC biologists since 1972 provide the data used to establish the following objectives.
 Determining annual reproductive success will provide the information needed to monitor the population and to measure the success of the objectives.
 The FWC listing process has five criteria-three based on population size or trend, one on geographic range, and one on quantitative analysis of the probability of extinction (see Sullivan et al. 2006).
 The first three conservation objectives below provide a means by which changes in population size or trend can be detected, while the fourth objective is intended to ensure that the bald eagle maintains its current geographic distribution.
-Maintaining a stable or increasing population in Florida, and will prevent the need to relist eagles under FWC's imperiled-species regulations.
-The following conservation objectives will be calculated annually from five-year averages to avoid the possibility that one or two years of poor reproductive success might trigger a relisting effort.
+Maintaining a stable or increasing population of eagles throughout their current distribution will ensure a healthy bald eagle population in Florida, and will prevent the need to relist eagles under FWC's imperiled-species regulations.
+The following conservation objectives will be calculated annually from five-year running averages, beginning with data collected during the period 2002-2006.
+We use five-year averages to avoid the possibility that one or two years of poor reproductive success might trigger a relisting effort.
 These numbers are subject to revision based on changes in monitoring data and/or methods.